JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7971 days**.

-And here is a just a random fact -  **A crocodile can open and close its jaw but cannot move it side to side**.
+And here is a just a random fact -  **In 1657, the first chocolate house was opened in London, England.
+The cost of chocolate was about 13 shillings per pound and was a drink that only the elite enjoyed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)